roop2427/roop2427.github.io/landing.md

 <section id="three">
 	<div class="inner">
 		<header class="major">
-			<h2>About Me</h2>
+			<h2>My Philosophy</h2>
 		</header>
-		<p>I'm the word wizard, idea genie and visual virtuoso!
-I'm the go-to person for helping others spin their tales.
-I firmly believe in the magic of words—you know, the kind that can squeeze all your wildest dreams and deepest emotions into just a handful of lines.
+		<p>I firmly believe in the magic of words—you know, the kind that can squeeze all your wildest dreams and deepest emotions into just a handful of lines.
 But that's not all!
 I'm also a part-time filmmaker with an unquenchable thirst for storytelling adventures.
-Welcome to my portfolio playground, where I show off my wizardry as both a wordsmith and a cinematic sorcerer.
-So, click those buttons up there to dive into my world of resumes and projects.
-It's a fun ride, promise!</p>
+Every project is an opportunity to create meaningful connections between brands and their audiences through strategic thinking and creative excellence.</p>
 		<ul class="actions">
-			<li><a href="generic.html" class="button next">Get Started</a></li>
+			<li><a href="generic.html" class="button next">View Services</a></li>
 		</ul>
 	</div>
 </section>